NAYAN-KUMAR-SINGH/Expense-Management-Budget-Buddy/README.md

 - Replace `yourusername` with your actual GitHub username or the correct repository name for cloning.
 - Customize the license section or any other part of the README based on your specific needs.

-You can copy and paste this directly into your `README.md` file in the root directory of your project.
-Let me know if you need any more adjustments!